ASFHyP3/asf-stac/README.md

 the local API, but not via the publicly available API.
 (TODO: after removing those endpoints completely from the public API, update this paragraph to reflect that they will no longer appear in the Swagger UI.)

+## Ingesting a STAC dataset

+Run `python ingest_data.py -h` for usage instructions.
+You must run the ingest script against a locally running API, as the script requires access to the Transaction endpoints.

 ## Working with the database from an EC2 instance

 As explained in [Requirements for connecting to the database](#requirements-for-connecting-to-the-database),